 Recap Courtesy Johnson & Wales Sports Information

-Charlotte, NC - The Johnson & Wales Charlotte men's basketball team moved two games over .500 for the first time this season after winning a pair of EMAC conference games this weekend.
+Charlotte, NC - The Johnson & Wales Charlotte women's basketball team bounced back from their first loss in 2022 to record a pair of wins this weekend.

 The Wildcats allowed an opening bucket to Regent, but then ran off an 11-0 run to open up a comfortable lead.
 JWU held the Royals to just 5 first quarter points, and then exploded for 31 points themselves in the second quarter, a season-high.
 The spurt was keyed by three Mariana Ballard three-pointers, to go along with one each from Jordan McDuffie and Leslie Hodges.
 The long distance shooting helped JWU to a 47-22 halftime lead.

 A pair of McDuffie threes in the last two minutes of the third quarter helped push the lead to 33 at 66-33.
 The Wildcats never led by fewer than 25 points in the fourth, as they cruised to a 75-52 win.

 Saturday's contest against Apprentice followed a similar script.
 JWU opened 14-5 first quarter lead behind threes from McDuffie and Ballard, and led 19-11 after the first.